Day Of The Dead, Mexico: 14 Things You Might Not Know

 The skull isn’t meant as a symbol to scare the pants off you, and the butterflies, altars and graveside decorations and offerings symbolise the cycle of life.

 That’s why you see bright colours and vibrant altars adorned with skulls and other offerings.
-It now makes sense why Day of the Dead is a huuuge celebration of life in Mexico, not death.
+It now makes sense why Day of the Dead is a huge celebration of life in Mexico, not death.

 It is a time to reflect and speak to the dead, but with love and happy memories.
-There is a carnival, party atmosphere for big parts of the celebration.
+There is a carnival, and party atmosphere for big parts of the celebration.

 Ancient Mesoamericans held the belief that death was just the next step on the journey of life.
-It wasn’t that death saw the end of life, but more that new life would bloom from death.
+It wasn’t that death saw the end of life, but more than new life would bloom from death.

 Day of the Dead in Mexico and Central America becomes a celebration of the cyclical nature of life, in a similar way to how agriculture works.
 Where crops grow from the same ground that previous crops have been buried, so too will new life come after death.

 So overall, the Day of the Dead festivities happen over the first couple of days in November each year and provide the perfect chance for families to remember loved ones no longer with us, to celebrate life and death and cherish those close to us.

 3. Vibrant Altars